 1. ROYAL CANIN Rottweiler Adult Dry Dog Food 30 lb

-Compared to general large-breed foods, this formula prioritizes breed-specific needs and heart support.
+Compared to standard adult dog foods, this option prioritizes breed-specific health factors and ease of eating.
 The tradeoff is a higher price and less flexibility for multi-breed households.

 2. ROYAL CANIN Rottweiler Puppy Dry Dog Food 30 lb